tomaDev/basepak/README.md

 ## Release Process

-Releases are automated through GitHub Actions when version tags are pushed
+Releases are automated through GitHub Actions when version tags are pushed.
 The release workflow validates versions, builds packages, and publishes to both GitHub Releases and PyPI.

+## License

+`basepak` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.